coveo/ui-kit/packages/atomic-react/README.md

 ></AtomicSearchInterface>;
 ```

-## Usage with CDN scripts
+## Usage with CDN Scripts (IIFE)

-For this approach to work, different scripts need to be pulled in the page in the correct order, using proper external dependencies with matching versions.
+For this approach to work, you need to pull different scripts in the page in the correct order, using proper external dependencies with matching versions.

 First, identify the version of `@coveo/atomic` that is used by `@coveo-atomic-react`.

-This can be done with `npm view @coveo/atomic-react`, and identify the `@coveo/atomic` dependencies:
+You can do that by running `npm view @coveo/atomic-react`, and then identifying the `@coveo/atomic` dependency:

 ```
 npm view @coveo/atomic-react